 Everyone makes excuses not to do something, even marketing professionals.
-The key to marketing is making it a consistent part of your workload, but don’t neglect it for these reasons.
+Marketing is a huge part of any newly formed at-home business, especially those interested in increasing their brand discovery and getting new customers.
+The key to marketing your small business is making it a consistent part of your workload, but don’t neglect it for these reasons:

 1. I don’t know what to write